Music of New Jersey: Punk and alternative

 Punk rock and hardcore have played an important role in the music of New Jersey, with many prominent artists in these genres originating from the state.
 This included many figures from the punk and new wave movements.
 Blondie frontwoman Debbie Harry and drummer Clem Burke both grew up in New Jersey (Hawthorne and Bayonne, respectively).
-Patti Smith grew up in Deptford Township, Tom Verlaine, founder and frontman of the punk/new wave group Television, is from Morristown, and Richie Ramone, the Ramones' drummer from '84-'89, hails from Passaic.
+Patti Smith grew up in Deptford Township, Tom Verlaine, founder and frontman of the punk/new wave group Television, was from Morristown, and Richie Ramone, the Ramones' drummer from '84-'89, hails from Passaic.
 The Feelies were formed in Haledon in 1976.

-Arguably the most famous and influential punk band from New Jersey is The Misfits founded in 1977 in Lodi, New Jersey, by singer and songwriter Glenn Danzig, who in 1983 broke from the band and formed Samhain and in 1988 Danzig.
+Arguably the most famous and influential punk band from New Jersey is The Misfits founded in 1977 in Lodi, New Jersey, by singer and songwriter Glenn Danzig, who in 1983 broke from the band and formed Samhain and in 1987 Danzig.
 Among the early hardcore bands was Rosemary's Babies. also from Lodi, whose drummer Eerie Von, would become bassist for both Samhain and Danzig.
-Adrenalin O.D. is usually credited with igniting the early N.J. hardcore scene at the dawn of the 1980s as is U.S. Chaos for the entire continent of North America for Skinhead and OI Predating as The Radicals in 1978.
+Adrenalin O.D. is usually credited with igniting the early N.J. hardcore scene at the dawn of the 1980s.
+A.O.D. were the first New Jersey hardcore band to release their own records (on the punk indie label they formed called Buy Our Records), tour extensively and be featured on some of the biggest compilations in punk.
+U.S. Chaos influenced North America for Skinhead and OI Predating as The Radicals in 1978.
 All Hailing from East Paterson, Bergen and Passaic counties.
 Emerging in 1983 after the breakup of three-piece Impossible Task, seminal skate punk band Hogan's Heroes was founded in South-Central New Jersey in 1984.
+Indie rock and punk band Titus Andronicus formed in Glen Rock, New Jersey in 2005.